rvp6696/weatherapp/README.md

 <h1> WeCast : Weather Application </h1>

 <p>
 WeCast, a simple and user-friendly weather web application that provides you with real-time weather information for various cities.
-With WeCast, you can easily check the current weather conditions and forecast for your desired location.
+With WeCast, you can easily check the current weather conditions for your desired location.
 Whether you are planning a trip or just curious about the weather in different cities, WeCast has got you covered.
 </p>

 <h3> Features: </h3>